mikenakis/Public/immutability/README.md

 TODO: possible bug: how will assessment go if an object has provisory fields and is also iterable?

 TODO: add @Pure method annotation and use bytecode analysis to make sure it is truthful.
-(However, it will not buy us much, because purity does not imply thread-safety: a pure function may read memory that is concurrently written by another function.)
+(However, it will not buy us much, because purity does not imply thread-safety: a pure function may attempt to read memory that is concurrently written by another function, with disastrous consequences.
+What might buy us more is asserting a combination of purity and co-coherence, but I still need to think about that.
+In any case, this should probably be the subject of another module.)